Alighorbanibargani/Performance-Analysis-of-DNS-Protocols-Plain-DNS-UDP-DoT-and-DoQ-under-Packet-Loss-Conditions/README.md

 | 20%           | 73.8%           | 98.6%     | 98.5%     |
 *Source: Calculated from `dnspyre` logs (`NOERROR` count / total expected queries).*

----

-## 💡 Using the Log Files

-The raw `dnspyre` logs in the `logs/` directory are plain text and can be parsed for detailed statistics from each test run.
-They were the primary source for the analysis presented in the `report.pdf` and the summary tables above.